tachidok/chapchom/docs/source/installation.rst

 * The `Python <https://www.python.org/>`_ language to run some of the demos and the unit test.
 We include Python based scripts to plot the result for some demos .
 Tested with Python version 3.7.3.

+You need to manually install the previous packages, if you prefer to use a container with all the previous packages preinstalled then go to the :ref:`docker based linux systems section
+<linux-systems-docker-installation-label_installation.rst>`.

 The following software packages are optional (but recommended)